knetikcloud/knetikcloud-javascript-client/docs/GamificationTriviaApi.md

 var opts = {
-  'filterSearch': "filterSearch_example", // String | Filter for tags starting with the given text 'filterCategory': "filterCategory_example", // String | Filter for tags on questions from a specific category 'filterImportId': 789 // Number | Filter for tags on questions from a specific import job };
+  'filterSearch': "filterSearch_example", // String | Filter for tags starting with the given text 'filterCategory': "filterCategory_example", // String | Filter for tags on questions from a specific category 'filterImportId': 789, // Number | Filter for tags on questions from a specific import job 'size': 25, // Number | The number of objects returned per page 'page': 1 // Number | The number of the page returned, starting with 1 };
 apiInstance.searchQuestionTags(opts).then(function(data) {
   console.log('API called successfully.
 Returned data: ' + data);